chichiwang/notes/paradigms/overview/README.md

 *Concurrent* parts can be extended to have well-defined interaction, which is called *communication*.

-**Concurrency and Parallelism**

-*Concurrency* should not be confused with *parallelism*: *concurrency* is a language concept, *parallelism* is a hardware concept.
-Two parts are *parallel* they they execute simultaneously on multiple processors.

-These are orthogonal concepts:
-* It is possible to run *concurrent* programs on a single processor
-  * Using preemptive scheduling and time slices
-* It is possible to run *sequential* programs on multiple processors
-  * By *parallelizing* the calculations

 **Computing has three levels of concurrency**
 * **Distributed System**
   * A set of computers connected through a network